viboes/std-make/doc/proposal/factories/DXXXX_factories.md

 ```

-so the previous example would be instead
+The previous example would be instead

 ```c++
 std::vector<X> xs;